peterhcharlton/starter-hugo-academic/content/project/RR wearables/index.md

 ### Assessment

-The performance of RR algorithms was assessed on healthy volunteers in [this publication](/publication/rr_algs_assessment/), and on hospital patients in [this publication](/publication/cont_resp_monitoring/).
+The performance of RR algorithms was assessed on young, healthy volunteers in [this publication](/publication/rr_algs_assessment/), and on hospital patients in [this publication](/publication/cont_resp_monitoring/).
 Briefly, we found a wide variation in the performance of algorithms.
 Even the best algorithms can produce large errors, which would be clinically significant when compared to the normal RR range of 12-20 bpm.

+In [this publication](/publication/resp_sig_extraction/) we investigated technical and physiological factors which influence the performance of algorithms.
+This allowed us to provide recommendations on how to monitor RR using wearables.

 The potential clinical utility of algorithms for detecting acute deteriorations in ambulatory hospital patients was assessed in [this publication](/publication/cont_resp_monitoring/).